meyvain/meyvain.com/content/portfolio/Escape Room Design.md

 It was an amazing day!
 I had THE BEST time.
 Observing my friends and family enjoying my little design creation was such a joy I didn't even imagine.

-Each clue they deciphered, each hurdle they overcame, each checky distraction I invented which they fell for I had the proudest sensation, knowing I invented something and that MY ESCAPE ROOM DESIGN  was a success.
+**Each clue they deciphered, each hurdle they overcame, and each checky distraction I designed which they fell for I had the proudest sensation**, knowing that the escape room experience as a whole was a success.

 Well, that and the praises I got after didn't hurt either I suppose : )